flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/direct.md

     ![Direct Example](../../assets/advanced-guides/direct/direct1.png){loading=lazy width=40%}

-    Before selecting  waypoint you can visually see in this side by side example of the ND matching those displayed on the DIR TO page.
+    Before selecting a waypoint you can visually see your enroute waypoints on the ND matching those displayed on the DIR TO page in the side by side example below:

     ![Direct+ND Example](../../assets/advanced-guides/direct/direct2.png){loading=lazy}